Geometry Error Analysis of a parametric mapping for Higher Order Unfitted Space-Time Methods

-A crucial distinction is that between second order and higher order accurate geometry representations in space on simplicial meshes: For a second order accurate geometry description, for which the maximal distance between exact and discrete geometry should be of order $h^2$, where $h$ denotes the mesh size, it suffices to generate an elementwise linear interpolant of the level set function and use the implied discrete geometry.
-This discrete geometry will be a simple polytope on each element, so that integration can be performed easily by tesselation\footnote{ Similar statements also hold for quadrilateral and hexahedral elements based on bi- and trilinear level set representations, see \cite{HL_ENUMATH_2019}} \cite{L_PHD_2015}.
-One option for obtaining a higher order accurate geometry description suggests improving the quality of the second order approximation using an isoparametric mapping \cite{L_CMAME_2016, LR_IMAJNA_2018}.
+A crucial distinction is that between second-order and higher-order accurate geometry representations in space on simplicial meshes: For a second-order accurate geometry description, for which the maximal distance between exact and discrete geometry should be of order $h^2$, where $h$ denotes the mesh size, it suffices to generate an elementwise linear interpolant of the levelset function and use the implied discrete geometry.
+This discrete geometry will be a simple polytope on each element, so that integration can be performed easily by tesselation\footnote{ Similar statements also hold for quadrilateral and hexahedral elements based on bi- and trilinear levelset representations, see \cite{HL_ENUMATH_2019}.} \cite{L_PHD_2015}.
+One option for obtaining a higher-order accurate geometry description suggests improving the quality of the second-order approximation using an isoparametric mapping \cite{L_CMAME_2016, LR_IMAJNA_2018}.
 In this paper, we want to build on this idea, specifically, the numerical analysis in \cite{LR_IMAJNA_2018}, and extend it to the space-time setting.
-We have seen numerically in \cite{HLP2022} that the generalisation of this method is possible by fundamentally assuming a discrete basis decomposition in time of a space-time discrete approximation of the level set function.
-With slightly modified discrete regions, the merely spatial isoparametric mapping construction can then be applied to the (also just spatial) basis entry coefficient functions, yielding a space-time isoparametric mapping that meets the necessities of a high order space-time isoparametric mapping.
+We have seen numerically in \cite{HLP2022} that the generalisation to tensor-product space-time levelset representations is feasible.
 Compared to \cite{HLP2022}, where this statement is validated by numerical experiments, we provide a rigorous numerical analysis in this paper.